 The idea is that you want to take every measure to protect patient data, but you also must be able to prove with documentation that you have taken every measure to protect patient data in the event of an OCR audit.

-These are the most common compliance failures found during OCR audits, according to HIPAA Journal:
+These are the most common compliance failures found during OCR audits, according to a recent study:

 - Failure to perform a risk analysis.

 - Failure to enter into a HIPAA-compliant business associate agreement.

 - Failure to use best measures to safeguard EHR on portable devices.

 - Exceeding the 60-day deadline for issuing breach notifications to patients and media.

 - Disclosures of protected health information.